JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_hash_set_1ad69bd11391be1a1dba5c8202259664f8.md

 iterator begin()
 ```

-Gets one iterator pointing to the first element of the set.
+Gets one iterator to the first element of the set.

 ## Return value
-Returns one iterator pointing to the first element of the set.
+Returns one iterator to the first element of the set.